-In children, this disorder sometimes develops after corticosteroids are stopped or after children have taken large amounts of tetracycline.
+In children, this disorder sometimes develops after corticosteroids are stopped or after growth hormone is used.
+Idiopathic intracranial hypertension may also develop after tetracyclines or large amounts of vitamin A are taken.

 Almost all patients have a daily or near daily generalized headache of fluctuating intensity, at times with nausea.
 They may also have transient obscuration of vision, diplopia (due to 6th cranial nerve dysfunction), and pulsatile intracranial tinnitus.
 Vision loss begins peripherally and may not be noticed by patients until late in the course.
 Permanent vision loss is the most serious consequence.
 Once vision is lost, it usually does not return, even if ICP is reduced.

-Bilateral papilledema is common; a few patients have unilateral or no papilledema.
+Bilateral papilledema Papilledema Papilledema is swelling of the optic disk due to increased intracranial pressure.
+Optic disk swelling resulting from causes that do not involve increased intracranial pressure (eg, malignant... read more is common; a few patients have unilateral or no papilledema.
 In some asymptomatic patients, papilledema is discovered during routine ophthalmoscopic examination.
-Neurologic examination may detect partial 6th cranial nerve palsy but is otherwise unremarkable.
+Neurologic examination may detect partial 6th cranial nerve palsy Sixth Cranial (Abducens) Nerve Palsy Sixth cranial nerve palsy affects the lateral rectus muscle, impairing eye abduction.
+The eye may be slightly adducted when the patient looks straight ahead.
+The palsy may be secondary to nerve... read more but is otherwise unremarkable.

 If clinical findings suggest idiopathic intracranial hypertension, clinicians should check visual fields and optic fundi, even in patients with no visual symptoms.

-Diagnosis is suspected clinically and established by brain imaging (preferably MRI with magnetic resonance venography) that has normal results (except for venous transverse), followed, if not contraindicated, by lumbar puncture with CSF testing that indicates elevated opening pressure and normal CSF composition.
+Diagnosis of idiopathic intracranial hypertension is suspected clinically and established by brain imaging (preferably MRI with magnetic resonance venography) that has normal results (except for narrowing of the venous transverse sinus).
+If not contraindicated, lumbar puncture with cerebrospinal fluid (CSF) testing is then done.
+Elevated opening pressure and normal CSF composition suggests idiopathic intracranial hypertension.

-Use of certain drugs and certain disorders can produce a clinical picture resembling idiopathic intracranial hypertension and should be excluded (see Table: Conditions Associated With Papilledema and Resembling Idiopathic Intracranial Hypertension).
+Use of certain drugs and certain disorders can produce a clinical picture resembling idiopathic intracranial hypertension and should be excluded (see table Conditions Associated With Papilledema and Resembling Idiopathic Intracranial Hypertension Conditions Associated With Papilledema and Resembling Idiopathic Intracranial Hypertension ).

 Idiopathic intracranial hypertension occasionally resolves without treatment.